OpenSILEX/community-dev/docs/localInstallation.md

 * admin@opensilex.org/admin for administrative rights
 * guest@opensilex.org/guest for restricted rights
 See [OpenSILEX PHIS user documentation](https://opensilex.github.io/phis-docs-community/) for further explanation on users management and how to add new users.
-We recommand you to change the admin password.
+We recommend you to change the admin password.

 Check the [OpenSILEX PHIS user documentation](https://github.com/OpenSILEX/phis-docs-community) for more informations about users (eg. adding other users).